nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [b/BIRTHDATE] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

 * The command can only be called when the patient addressbook is displayed (after using `list`).
 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive integer** 1, 2, 3, …​ The index must be within the [system limit](#faq).
 * At least one of the optional fields must be provided
     * if the same field is specified more than once, only the latest instance of the field is used.
     * eg. edit 1 n/Johnny n/Becky -> Person's name is edited to Becky.